badfeatures/react-native-nearby-api/README.md

   ```

 - The iOS API key will be supplied through the `connect()` method.
+- Add `NSBluetoothPeripheralUsageDescription` to the Info.plist
-- Add `NSMicrophoneUsageDescription` to the iOS project's Info.plist
+- Add `NSMicrophoneUsageDescription` to the iOS project's Info.plist *if using audio*

 ```javascript
 import NearbyApi from "react-native-nearby-api";